-Agency: Texas Health and Human Services Commission (HHSC)

-Period: February 1, 2018 through November 30, 2020

-Description: The initial agreement, which was approved by the Board of defines the vision for the replacement of Austin State Hospital (ASH), incorporating a continuum of inpatient and outpatient psychiatric services on the ASH campus to serve the existing ASH catchment area.
-This amendment adds the planning phase of the ASH project, increases the contract value by \$13,000,000, and extends the termination date.
+Agency: Texas Health and Human Services Commission (HHSC) Funds: \$15,717,817 Period: February 1, 2018 through November 30, 2020 Description: The initial agreement, which was approved by the Board of Regents on May 1, 2018, provides that U. T. Austin Dell Medical School will provide HHSC with planning and related services focused on the creation of a mental health plan that defines the vision for the replacement of Austin State Hospital (ASH), incorporating a continuum of inpatient and outpatient psychiatric services on the ASH campus to serve the existing ASH catchment area.
+This amendment adds the planning phase of the ASH project, increases the contract value by \$13,000,000, and extends the termination date, which was previously December 31, 2018.